Get Active: Cancer Sports Day 2020

+After a successful launch in 2019, Cancer Sports Day is back this July, bigger and better!
+We caught up with GOSH mum Anna, and organisers Lucy and Sarah, to learn all about it.
 Last year, hundreds of cancer patients treated at Great Ormond Street Hospital (GOSH) came together for an action-packed day of sport.
 It was part of a new project, "Get Active!
 Through Cancer & Beyond," to inspire them to help improve their recovery and long-term health.
 This July, the cancer sports day is back, reuniting patients past and present with the wide spectrum of GOSH staff involved in their care, including doctors, nurses, physios and dieticians.

 Patient Isla gets active